-A report on the overall performance of the complaints service is submitted to the Authority's Appeals and Complaints Committee on an annual basis.
+A report on the overall performance of the complaints service is submitted to the Authority's Senior Leadership Team on a monthly basis and to the Authority's Appeals and Complaints Committee on an annual basis.

 There are currently no national Best Value Performance Indicators (BVPIs) for complaints against Local Authorities.